 (s) Each Branch Returning Officer shall declare the ballot and shall report the results of the ballot for positions in that Branch to the Branch Council.

-(t) The Branch Council on receiving the report of the Returning Officer on the result of the ballot shall submit it to the Annual General Meeting.

-(u) If there are not sufficient nominations to fill the offices and positions listed in sub-clause (c) of this Rule or it is demonstrated that a successful candidate has become unable or ineligible to assume the office or position to which he or she has been elected, the Branch Council shall take action to fill the vacancy for the balance of the term, in accordance with sub-rule (w).
+(t) If there are not sufficient nominations to fill the offices and positions listed in sub-clause (c) of this Rule or it is demonstrated that a successful candidate has become unable or ineligible to assume the office or position to which he or she has been elected, the Branch Council shall take action to fill the vacancy for the balance of the term, in accordance with sub-rule (w).

-(v) Any candidate defeated on a ballot may demand a recount of votes by lodging with the Returning Officer an application in writing within three days of the declaration of the ballot by the Branch Returning Officer or the Board as the case may be.
+(u) Any candidate defeated on a ballot may demand a recount of votes by lodging with the Returning Officer an application in writing within three days of the declaration of the ballot by the Branch Returning Officer or the Board as the case may be.

 Casual Vacancies

-(w) Should there be a casual vacancy for any office, the vacancy so created will be filled:
+(v) Should there be a casual vacancy for any office, the vacancy so created will be filled:

 (i) by appointment by the Branch Council or the Board as the case may be, provided that where the unexpired part of the term of office so vacant exceeds 12 months or three quarters of the term of office, whichever is the greater, an election shall be conducted in accordance with this rule.